Classroom Management

 6. Create an individual booklet

 In this activity, each student can make a short booklet with a procedure described on each page.
-Just staple the pages of the booklet together, and students can keep it in their desks for personal reference.
+Just staple the pages of the booklet together, and students can keep it in their desks for reference.

 7. Create a class book